 New Jersey Workers’ Compensation Claims

 Job-related injuries can leave you with expensive medical bills and unable to return to work.
 You may be eligible to receive workers’ compensation benefits for any permanent damage related to your injury.
-Bross & Frankel has helped many clients obtain compensation for lost income, medical expenses, and related complications associated with workplace injuries or illnesses, and we can help you too.
+The law firm of Bross & Frankel has helped many injured workers obtain compensation for lost income, medical expenses, and related complications associated with workplace injuries or illnesses, and our workers’ comp lawyers can help you too.

 Our dedicated workers’ compensation attorneys will provide you with prompt, personal attention and aggressively advocate on your behalf to get you the settlement or award you need to get back on your feet.

 In the state of New Jersey, most employees are entitled to benefits under the Workers’ Compensation Law, including part-time employees, employees of small businesses, and employees of the State, such as police officers and teachers.
 Our experienced lawyers have represented employees in a wide variety of industries, including construction, manufacturing, health care, trucking, education, retail, and more.

 When many people think about a work-related injury, they think about the obvious, traumatic events like falls, construction injuries, heavy equipment breaking down or malfunctioning, motor vehicle accidents, falling objects, and similar sudden events.
 However, disabilities like carpal tunnel syndrome, neck and back injuries that get worse over time, and other health problems that deteriorate over time from repetitive use, can also qualify for compensation.